APRA Awards (Australia)

-The APRA Music Awards in Australia celebrate excellence in contemporary music, honoring songwriters and publishers who have achieved artistic excellence and outstanding success in their fields.
+The APRA Music Awards in Australia celebrate excellence in contemporary music, honouring songwriters and publishers who have achieved artistic excellence and outstanding success in their fields.

-Several award ceremonies are run in Australia by the Australasian Performing Right Association (APRA) and Australasian Mechanical Copyright Owners Society (AMCOS).
+Several award ceremonies are run in Australia by APRA AMCOS (Australasian Performing Right Association / Australasian Mechanical Copyright Owners Society).
 In addition to the APRA Music Awards, APRA AMCOS, in association with the Australian Music Centre, presents awards for classical music, jazz and improvised music, experimental music and sound art, known as the Art Music Awards.
 It also runs, in association with the Australian Guild of Screen Composers (AGSC), the Screen Music Awards, to acknowledge excellence in the field of screen composition.

 APRA Music Awards (Australia)

 The APRA Music Awards were established in 1982 to honour songwriters and music composers for their efforts.
 The award categories are:

 Gold Awards

 From 1982 to 1990, the best songs were given the Gold Award, which was also called the Special Award.
 In the mid-1980s Platinum Awards were given to significant works from previous years.